Byzero512/hexraysIDAplus/readme.md

 ### pre

-1. test with hexrays 7.5
+1. test with hexrays 7.5, should support hexrays>=7.2

 2. do not run with hexrays 7.0, IDA will crash